cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 The number of bytes in each array element can then be calculated by `2**(f + ll)` (or `1 << (f + ll)` in a typical programming language).
-(Notice that f and ll are the lsb of each nibble (4bit) in the byte.)
+(Notice that 0f and ll are the two least significant bits, respectively, of each nibble (4bit) in the byte.)

 In the CBOR representation, the total number of elements in the array is not expressed explicitly, but implied from the length of the byte